Quick answer

 Texas tattoo law has teeth.
 The state doesn’t just hand out licenses and walk away.
 DSHS actively inspects studios and investigates complaints.

 You cannot tattoo anyone under 18 in Texas, period.
 There’s no parental consent exception for decorative tattoos.
-The only exception is for covering an existing obscene or offensive tattoo, and even then, a parent or legal guardian must be present and provide written consent.
+The only exception, under Health and Safety Code Section 146.012(a-1), is for covering an existing tattoo that is obscene, offensive, gang-related, or drug-related, and even then, a parent or legal guardian must be present and provide written consent.
 This is one of the strictest minor tattoo laws in the country.

 Every client must sign a consent form before the procedure.
 That form needs to include the client’s name, date of birth, the date of the procedure, and a description of the tattoo.
 You’re required to keep these records for at least two years.
+If you’re not sure exactly what to capture, here’s a breakdown of the tattoo consent form requirements for your studio.
 Going paperless with digital consent forms makes this easier and more reliable.
 Tools like Apprentice let you collect consent digitally, store everything in one place, and pull records instantly if DSHS comes knocking.

 Sanitation and Safety Standards